Naproxen

 Naproxen should be taken with or after food to help reduce the chance of stomach upset.
 The dose and how often you take it will depend on what condition you’re being treated for, but the aim is always to use the lowest dose that controls your symptoms.

-Naproxen is commonly prescribed for conditions such as:
+Naproxen is widely used to relieve pain and inflammation.
+It is commonly prescribed for conditions such as:

 Some people find that taking naproxen in the evening helps with night-time pain.